Redback-Operations/redback-documentation/docs/documentation-maintenance/general-info.md

 Unexpected character `/` (U+002F) before local name, expected a character that can start a name, such as a letter, `$`, or `_` (note: to create a link in MDX, use `[text](url)`)
 ```

 This is a URL not formatted properly.
-Ensure it is either using markdown `(text)[url]` or in plain text.
+Ensure it is either using markdown `[text](url)` or in plain text.
 This sometimes occurs when code blocks have not been used on code.

 ---